hforge/itools/docs/html.rst

 The file handlers
 =================

-The :mod:`itools.xhtml` package provides a file handler for XHTML documents.
+The :mod:`itools.html` package provides a file handler for XHTML documents.
 It is not much different from the handler for XML files (see :mod:`itools.xml`).